unixpickle/char-rnn/README.md

 It may take a while to train the LSTM reasonably well.
 On karpathy's [tinyshakespeare](https://github.com/karpathy/char-rnn/tree/6f9487a6fe5b420b7ca9afb0d7c078e37c1d1b4e/data/tinyshakespeare), it took my Intel NUC (quad-core i3 with 1.7GHz) roughly 18 hours to train reasonably well (although for much of that time I was only using a single CPU core).

 To pause or stop training, press Ctrl+C exactly once.
-This will finish the current epoch and then terminate the program (which may take somewhere on the magnitude of a few hours, if your data set is large).
+This will finish the current mini-batch and then terminate the program.
 Once the program has terminated, a trained LSTM will be saved to `/path/to/lstm`. **Note:** if you hit Ctrl+C more than once, the program will terminate without saving.

 ## Generating text